chr15m/jsGameSoup/README.markdown

 jsGameSoup v178
 --------------

-A Free Software framework for making games for the web using Javascript and HTML5.
-Abstract away some of the complexity of developing Javascript games for multiple browsers.
+A Free Software framework for making games for the web using Javascript and open web technologies.
+Abstract away the complexity of developing Javascript games for multiple browsers.
 Currently runs under new versions of Firefox (Gecko), Safari/Chrome (WebKit), and Internet Explorer 6 and higher.
-Does not require any proprietary technologies like Flash or Silverlight.

 [Download jsGameSoup v178](http://mccormick.cx/projects/jsGameSoup/jsGameSoup-v178.zip) - jump down to the quickstart section to dive in.